adobe/athena/README.md

 - [ ] RESTful API.
 - [ ] Web-based dashboard UI for managing suites, tests and the cluster.
+- [ ] Ability to run functional tests as complex performance mix patterns.
 - [ ] Support for Git hooks.
 - [ ] Extended storage support for multiple adapters.
 - [ ] Sidecar for Kubernetes.

 #### Sidecar for Kubernetes

-Injected as a separate pod inside a node via Kubernetes hooks and Kubernetes controller, modifies iptables so all inbound and outbound traffic goes through the athena sidecar, for checks and traffic proxying athena uses an envoy proxy that it configures for outbound traffic proxyig.
+Injected as a separate pod inside a node via Kubernetes hooks and Kubernetes controller, modifies `iptables` so all inbound and outbound traffic goes through the Atheena sidecar, for checks and traffic proxying athena uses an envoy proxy that it configures for outbound traffic proxying.

 ![Sidecar deployment model](./assets/img/athena_sidecar.png "Sidecar deployment model")

 #### Sidecar for Docker Images

-Via a Docker Compose configuration and bash scripting Athena acts as a sidecar for individual docker images, the approach is the same like for Kubernetes cluster.
+Via a Docker Compose configuration and bash scripting, Athena acts as a sidecar for individual Docker images.
+The approach is the same for a Kubernetes cluster.

 #### Git Hooks

-Athena can be configured to listen to Git hooks and run tests in any directory that contain a file called .perf.athena.
+Athena can be configured to listen to Git hooks and run tests in any directory that contains a file called `.perf.athena`.

-#### REST API
+#### RESTful API

-Athena has a simple control plane RESTful server that can be used to store patterns scenarios and tests and cal also be used to start/stop different tests and collect metrics about a specific test or suite.
+Athena has a simple control plane and a powerful RESTful web server that can be used to manage suites of tests.
+Using the API, you can start/stop different tests as well as manage the collected metrics about a specific test or suite run.

-#### Management via UI Dashboard (in progress)
+#### Management via UI Dashboard

-Configuration management should be handled via a web-based custom dashboard UI.
+Configuration management should be handled via a web-based custom dashboard UI that takes advantage of the exposed RESTful API.

 ### Troubleshooting